Glenn Robert Davis: Later years

-After his loss in the primary, Davis resigned on December 31, 1974—just days before his term would have otherwise ended.
+After his loss in the primary, Davis resigned on December 31, 1974, just days before his term would have otherwise ended.
 He moved permanently to Arlington, Virginia.
 Davis worked as a consultant for Potter International, Inc. from 1975 to 1983.

+Death and legacy

-He died in Arlington on September 21, 1988.
+Davis died in Arlington on September 21, 1988 at the age of 73.

 Part of Davis's legacy is the Glenn R. Davis Charitable Foundation, a scholarship organization funded and administered by his family.
 The Glenn Davis Charitable Foundation gives a monetary award to one graduating student in each Waukesha County high school every year.
 The award is granted to a student who has done something to overcome substantial obstacles, reflecting Davis's own rise from a family of pickle farmers to U.S. congressman.

 Family

 Glenn Davis' son J. Mac Davis formerly served as a Wisconsin Circuit Court judge, Waukesha County, and a Wisconsin State Senator.